 Joseph began making films very young, a passion that he determined to become a career.
 He got his first taste of it as a teen directing live multi camera as well as single camera content for public access television in the early 90’s.
 While being honored to attend the National High School Institute at Northwestern University Joseph decided to focus on cinematographer.
 He then studied still photography and film production at Fitchburg State University, earning his degree in 2000.
 He spent the next two years working in editorial photography and indie film in Boston.

-He spent seven years in Santa Fe, New Mexico, where he deeply explored experimental art, and co-founded High Mayhem Emerging Arts.
-Through that venture, he created works of music and still photography, documentary film, analogue video art, film projection installations, improvised visual music, and film design for stage performance.
+On a whim he spent seven years in Santa Fe, New Mexico.
+There Joseph explored experimental arts, and co-founded High Mayhem Emerging Arts.
+Through that venture, he created works of music and still photography, documentary film, analogue video art, film projection installations, improvised visual music, and film design for immersive stage performance.

-Joe relocated to San Francisco in 2009, and joined Autofuss as Director of Photography.
-Autofuss soon spun off to create Bot & Dolly, who developed a robotic motion control system that updated the VFX industry.
+Joseph relocated to San Francisco in 2009, and joined Autofuss as Director of Photography.
+Autofuss soon spun off to create Bot & Dolly, which developed a robotic motion control system that updated the VFX industry.
 There, he shot countless commercials and VFX demo films including “BOX,” which entranced the internet and won several awards including “Best of Show” at SIGGRAPH 2014.

 Bot&Dolly and Autofuss were acquired by Google in 2013.
 Picard was then positioned as part of the world's most accredited robotics team.
 While with Google, he developed a seemingly impossible technique that bewilders lighting experts.
 Using laser scanners and digital cinema cameras, he suspended dancing fragments of volumetric light in midair.
 He used this technique for the promo film of the 2015 YouTube Music Video Awards and a music video.
 In 2015 he also started shooting independently.
 With Gmunk, he created the Windows 10 identity image which is seen millions of times daily.